 We develop tools, data, and metadata resources specifically with viral ecology in mind.
 We frequently integrate and leverage tools whose areas we lack expertise (e.g., assembly algorithms or read quality control) alongside our own tools, critically to maintain a processing pipeline's stability.

-Read our iVirus work, published in ISMEJ.
+Read our iVirus work, with version 2.0 published in ISMEJ Comms.
 And check out some other research that is directly supported by iVirus members or work.Read More